holomodular/ServiceBricks/README.md

 [ServiceBricks-Examples](https://github.com/holomodular/ServiceBricks-Examples)

 This repository provide several examples on how to host and deploy your ServiceBricks foundations.
-From hosting a single, monolithic web application, to hosting several containerized web applications, these examples contain the building blocks needed to create your own foundations quickly.
+From hosting a single, monolithic web application, to hosting several containerized web applications, these examples contain the building blocks needed to create and scale your own foundations quickly.

 # Documentation